-Tutor Sarah Lamb Email: sarah.lamb@ucleeds.ac.uk
+Tutor Sarah Lamb

+Contact: sarah.lamb@ucleeds.ac.uk

-Sarah recently joined the Business team at the University Centre.
-Prior to taking on the role, she worked in the North East teaching FE and HE Business at another college and most recently, taught GCSE and A Level Business at her old high school.
+Sarah joined the Business team at the University Centre in 2021.
+Prior to taking on the role here, she worked in the Northeast (where she grew up) teaching FE and HE Business at another college and most recently, teaching GCSE and A Level Business at her old high school.

-Sarah holds a 2.1 in Business Management, Masters in Business Administration and PGCE in Young Person and Adult Education.
+She holds a 2.1 in Business Management, an MBA and a PGCE in

+Young Person and Adult Education.

-Her favourite strands of Business to teach are Leadership and Marketing because there are so many innovative and exciting ways for both of these disciplines to be carried out and applied to real world situations.
+Her favourite strands of Business to teach are Leadership and Marketing because there are so many innovative and exciting ways for both disciplines to be carried out and applied to real world situations.

-Outside of work, she is a very keen and competitive equestrian and will often be found out and about in rural Northumberland with her horses.
+Outside of work, Sarah is a very keen and competitive equestrian and will often be found out and about in rural Northumberland with her horses.